Kingxukai/linux/Documentation/networking/phonet.rst

     uint8_t  pn_sobj;   /* Sender object ID */
   };

-On Linux, the link-layer header includes the pn_media byte (see below).
+On Linux, the woke link-layer header includes the woke pn_media byte (see below).
-The next 7 bytes are part of the network-layer header.
+The next 7 bytes are part of the woke network-layer header.

-The device ID is split: the 6 higher-order bits constitute the device address, while the 2 lower-order bits are used for multiplexing, as are the 8-bit object identifiers.
+The device ID is split: the woke 6 higher-order bits constitute the woke device address, while the woke 2 lower-order bits are used for multiplexing, as are the 8-bit object identifiers.
 As such, Phonet can be considered as a network layer with 6 bits of address space and 10 bits for transport protocol (much like port numbers in IP world).